thijoubert/chulapa/collections/_posts/2022-03-29-Identify-which-external-O365-tenants-are-accessed.md

 ﻿---
-title: "Identify which users accessed to external Office 365 tenants"
+title: "Identify which external Office 365 tenants are accessed by your users"
 subtitle:
 excerpt: "With new Cross-tenant access capabilities, it is now possible to identify wich external tenants are accessed by your users."
 tags: